Guillaume & Stéphanie Married in Civil Ceremony

 Speaking to his son, Henri told him that, “your wife shall be, as your mother is for me, steadfast in her support of the difficult but oh so rewarding tasks which await you.
 We have every confidence in your judgement, but remember too that we shall always be there to support you.”
 The Grand Duke ended his speech by asking the guests to raise their glasses in toast to the bride and groom – “Long live the happy couple, long live Luxembourg!”

-Tagged Grand Duke Henri, Hereditary Grand Duchess Stéphanie, Hereditary Grand Duke Guillaume, Luxembourg Royal Wedding 2012.
+Tagged Grand Duke Henri of Luxembourg, Hereditary Grand Duchess Stéphanie of Luxembourg, Hereditary Grand Duke Guillaume of Luxembourg, Luxembourg Royal Wedding 2012.